• Skip to main content

 Context Diagram

-The context diagram shows how your product interacts with outside people, organizations, and/or systems.
+What is a context diagram A model that shows how your product interacts with outside people, organizations, and/or systems.
 The context diagram helps you to identify the interfaces you need to account for, helps you to identify scope, identify potential stakeholders, and build a better understanding of the context in which you are working.
+The …

 Read moreContext Diagram